 Acceptance testing is a formal testing process that checks the compliance of the system with the requirements and is conducted with the aim of:

-During this stage, the user will test the system to find out whether the application meets their business’ needs.
-If the user is satisfied, the system is ready for release.
+During this stage, the client will test the system to find out whether the application meets the needs of their business.
+It can often be performed by external unbiased teams in order to ensure that subjective judgment doesn’t get in the way of the actual functionality of the app.
+If the system passes this test, then it is ready for release.

-Our work is in line with Agile methodologies.
-We test all the development stages.
-Our company testing process begins at the stage of analyzing customer requirements, requiring us to initially determine whether customer requirements are realistic.
+The work of Digital Skynet is in line with Agile methodologies.
+We conduct tests throughout all of the development stages.
+The software testing process in our company begins at the stage of customer requirements analysis.
+Right out of the gate we must determine whether or not the initial customer requirements are at all realistic.
 This is the first step in the Software Testing Life Cycle (STLC).
-We will describe it in detail in the next article.
+You can read about it in more detail in this article.

-Why does our QA-engineer start working at the stage of requirements analysis?
-In the early stages, it is easier to find bugs and fix them.
+So, why do our QA-engineers start their work at the stage of requirements analysis?
+In the early stages, it is easier to find bugs and fix them before they snowball into bigger errors.
 When requirements are determined and clear, the development can begin.
-Each developer checks his part of the code.
+Each one of the developers checks their part of the code.
 Then, our QA-team checks the code again.
-We believe that code-review helps to avoid bugs and improve the code quality.
+We believe that frequent code-reviewing helps to avoid bugs and improve the quality of the code.

 Rigorous software testing at all stages of development makes the end-product more stable, subsequently leading to better user experience and more benefits for our clients.
 The four levels of testing help us ensure that you are satisfied with our work.